 - Grand Jury Presentation – if you are facing a felony resisting arrest charge because there was an alleged deadly weapon involved, you need an experienced and aggressive Fort Worth criminal defense attorney to review the evidence of your case and prepare an evidence packet to be presented to the grand jury.
 The grand jury is a panel of citizens that determine if a felony case should remain as a felony, be dropped to a lesser misdemeanor charge or dismissed altogether by a no bill.
 A no bill is the equivalent of dismissing your felony resisting arrest charge.
 Either way, your Fort Worth resisting arrest lawyer needs to take quick action to preserve your opportunity to present evidence to the grand jury.

 Fort Worth Resisting Arrest Defense Attorney Prepared to Aggressively Fight for Your Rights

-My main priority is to help you fight for your legal rights and to minimize, if not completely dismiss, the charges being sought against you.
+At the Fulgham Law Firm, our main priority is to help you fight for your legal rights and to minimize, if not completely dismiss, the criminal charges being brought against you.
 This involves tailoring my representation to your needs, goals, and best interests.
+Let our team of five former prosecutors review your evidence and give you a free case analysis and consultation.
 To begin crafting a strategy for attacking the prosecution’s evidence, call the Fulgham Law Firm today at (817) 886-3078.